Traditional English pronunciation of Latin

 The competition between the three pronunciations grew towards the end of the 19th century.

 By the beginning of the 20th century, however, a consensus for change had developed.
 The Classical Association, shortly after its foundation in 1903, put forward a detailed proposal for a reconstructed classical pronunciation.
 This was supported by other professional and learned bodies.
-Finally in February 1907 their proposal was officially recommended by the Board of Education for use in schools throughout the UK.
+Finally in February 1907 their proposal was officially recommended by the Board of Education.
 Adoption of the "new pronunciation" was a long, drawn-out process, but by the mid-20th century, classroom instruction in the traditional English pronunciation had ceased.

 Illustrative survivals

 The traditional pronunciation survives in academic and general English vocabulary: